-- Be with your baby 24/7.
-Babies with NAS do not do as well when they are in bright, loud settings such as the nurses’ station.
+- Be with your baby as much as possible and keep their room calm and quiet.
+Babies with NOWS do not do as well when they are in bright, loud settings such as the nursery.

 We look forward to working with you to help you and your baby have the best experience possible.